 - STDs and HIV

-- complications from other medical conditions, such as Crohn’s or ulcerative colitis
+- Complications from other conditions, like Crohn’s or ulcerative colitis

 Why Do People Get Anal Fissures?

-An anal fissure is caused by trauma or injury that stretches the anal canal.
-This can result from a number of issues, such as:
+They're caused by trauma or injury that stretches your anal canal.
+Reasons for this can include:

-Too much pressure, tight anal sphincter muscles, and poor blood supply to the anus may contribute to the development and poor healing of anal fissures.
+Too much pressure, tight anal sphincter muscles, and poor blood supply to your anus may lead to their development and poor healing.